ibm-cloud-docs/log-analysis/tutorial/tutorial_use_LogDNA.md

 4. Select **Logging**.

 5. For your instance, click **View LogDNA**.
-The LogDNA web UI will be displayed.
+The logging web UI will be displayed.

 ## Create a custom view